puck/catalystcloud-docs/source/object-storage/object-storage-replication-policy.rst

 Object Storage Replication Policy
 #################################

-By default anything placed into Object storage will have the default replication policy applied to it.
+By default anything placed into object storage will have the default replication policy applied to it.
 This policy ensures that each object has three replicas, where one replica is held at each of the regions.